Nowcasting US GDP Using Tree-Based Ensemble Models and Dynamic Factors ·

 (with Ege Yazgan)

-In this study, we nowcast quarter over quarter US GDP growth rates between 2000Q2 and 2018Q4 using tree-based ensemble machine learning models namely bagged decision trees, random forests and stochastic gradient tree boosting.
-To solve the ragged problem in nowcasting and improve the prediction performance of machine learning models, we adopt a dynamic factor model.
+In this study, we nowcast quarter-over-quarter US GDP growth rates between 2000Q2 and 2018Q4 using tree-based ensemble machine learning models, namely, bagged decision trees, random forests, and stochastic gradient tree boosting.
+To solve the ragged edge problem and reduce the dimension of the data set, we adopt a dynamic factor model.
 Dynamic factors extracted from 10 groups of financial and macroeconomic variables are fed to machine learning models for nowcasting US GDP.
 Our results show that tree-based ensemble models usually outperform linear dynamic factor models.
-We also point out that factors obtained from real variables are more influential for machine learning models but the impact of factors derived from financial and price variables increase after the sub-prime mortgage crisis.
+Factors obtained from real variables appear to be more influential in machine learning models.
+The impact of factors derived from financial and price variables can only become important in predicting GDP after the great financial crisis of 2008-9, reflecting the effect extra loose monetary policies implemented in the period following the crisis.

 Identifying US Business Cycle Regimes using Dynamic Factors and Neural Network Models · Journal of Forecasting, 2020